-Outside of work Dawn has interests in a variety of sports, most notably as a season ticket holder at Huddersfield Town Football Club and a regular spectator of Yorkshire County Cricket Club, she is also a devoted auntie to four nephews.
+Outside of work Dawn is a devoted auntie to four nephews and has interests in a variety of sports, most notably as a season ticket holder at Huddersfield Town Football Club and a member of Yorkshire County Cricket Club.
+(Updated Jan 2020)

 Louise Armitage (Co-opted Staff governor)

-Louise Armitage is the teacher governor for Kirkroyds Infant School, and has been serving on the Governing Body for the last 13 years.
+Louise Armitage is the teacher governor for New Mill Infants, and has been serving on the Governing Body for the last 13 years.
 She previously served on the Linthwaite Ardron School Governing Body, where she was Early Years Co-ordinator.

 Outside work, Louise is a keen tennis player, playing in the Huddersfield league and providing coaching at Oakfield Tennis Club in Birkby.
 She also goes tap dancing, and takes part in the Annual Tapathon in aid of Roy Castle’s Lung Cancer Foundation.